Afghanistan IG says it was 'not surprising' how country fell to Taliban: 'All the signs have been there'

 US PREPARES TO HOUSE THOUSANDS OF AFGHAN REFUGEES ON AMERICAN MILITARY INSTALLATIONS

-National Security adviser Jake Sullivan, meanwhile, told ABC’s "Good Morning America" on Monday that developments in Afghanistan took place "at unexpected speed" and that President Biden "thought the Afghan National Security Forces could step up in fight" given the resources the U.S. provided.
+National security adviser Jake Sullivan, meanwhile, told ABC’s "Good Morning America" on Monday that developments in Afghanistan took place "at unexpected speed" and that President Biden "thought the Afghan National Security Forces could step up in fight" given the resources the U.S. provided.

 Sopko did acknowledge on Sunday that "the speed maybe is a little bit of a surprise," but that "the fact that the ANDSF could not fight on their own should not have been a surprise to anyone."